-Issue Progress to date / outcomes COVID-19 effects February 2021 COVID-19 has impacted communities in many ways.
-Economically, socially, culturally and environmentally.
-A shared coherent understanding of both the impacts of COVID-19 and our progress towards recovery at a local and regional level is important to: Enable a deliberately focused, coordinated and integrated effort across locally-based agencies and organisations Enable consistency in public facing messages from agencies and organisations 3.
+Issue Progress to date / outcomes cont 2.
+Enable consistency in public-facing messages from agencies and organisations 3.
 Enable a consistent and coherent articulation of the impacts of COVID-19, as well as our recovery efforts and progress, to local communities, mana whenua, businesses, the tertiary sector, central government and the media.
 February 2022 The introduction of the Traffic Light System and delayed spread of the Omicron variant has provided some breathing space for local groups to put in place measures to support their communities and guidelines to operate under.
 Community Board based Governance teams continues to check in with groups and communities when interruption to normal 'business as usual' takes place.
 This includes linking to information sources, services and agencies when and where needed.
+February 2023 While the majority of government imposed restrictions have been lifted, measures to restrict the spread of the disease are now community and individually managed.
+Recent upsurges in the disease have already seen an increase in these measures and these may continue.
+Organisations report a continued request for assistance due to the effects that the pandemic has had on community members and their standard of living.
+The need for food bank and parcel support has increased.
+A number of organisations provide these services for the community.
+Hospitality businesses are reporting labour shortages which has restricted business opening hours.